The Pelvic Floor Explained

-The pelvic floor muscles are a supportive basin of muscle attached to the pelvic bones by connective tissue, that support the vagina, uterus, bladder and bowel.
-The main group of muscles providing this support is called the “levator” muscles.
-There are also nerves that relax or squeeze these pelvic muscles as needed.
+The pelvic floor muscles are a supportive basin of muscle attached to the pelvic bones by connective tissue to support the vagina, uterus, bladder and bowel.
+The main group of muscles providing this support is called the ‘levator’ muscles.
+There are also nerves that relax or squeeze these pelvic muscles as needed.1

-Do levator tears (‘avulsions’) matter?
-Until ultrasound could identify these tears Obstetricians and Gynaecologists were not aware that they had occurred.
-In fact, there are tens of thousands of women in the community who have suffered this kind of trauma in childbirth, without being aware that it had occurred.
-Partly this is because it takes many years of pressure on the pelvis to cause the supports to stretch to cause bladder, bowel and prolapse problems.
+Until ultrasound could identify these tears, obstetricians and gynaecologists were not aware that they had occurred.
+In fact, there are tens of thousands of women in the community who have suffered this kind of injury in childbirth without being aware of it.
+Partly this is because it takes many years of pressure on the pelvis to cause the supports to stretch and cause bladder, bowel and prolapse problems.
 Also, there are other parts of the pelvic floor that can compensate.

 What we can say right now is that pelvic floor muscle trauma (‘avulsion’):

-• enlarges the opening of the pelvic floor (the ‘hiatus’)
+- enlarges the opening of the pelvic floor (the ‘hiatus’).12

-• more than doubles the risk of bladder prolapse
+- more than doubles the risk of bladder prolapse.13,14

-• triples the risk of prolapse of the uterus (the womb)
+- triples the risk of prolapse of the uterus (the womb).13

-• triples the risk of a prolapse returning after pelvic floor surgery.
+- doubles the risk of a prolapse returning after pelvic floor surgery.15

 The greater the size of the baby (particularly when that weight is over four kilograms) and the longer the baby is pushed against the pelvic floor in the second stage of labour, the greater the chance of pelvic floor injury.16